ys-lim/cryptex-scn/1b_dpryan_intron_generation_with_eg.md

   -------
   seqinfo: 1 sequence from an unspecified genome; no seqlengths
 ```
-## Step 2: Manipulate the GTF file into a GRangesList, with each gene as a GRanges object
+## Step 2: Manipulate the GRanges object into a GRangesList, with each gene as a GRanges object

-Within each gene, we have intervals of exons as GRanges ranges.
+We see that the whole GTF file is now represented by a single GRanges object, with 24904 ranges (i.e. intervals).
+This is not ideal for manipulating the exons within a single gene.
+We thus want to isolate each gene into its own GRanges object, which aids further downstream manipulation.
+To do this, we use `split()`, which splits a GRanges object into a GRangesList, according to the `gene_id` column.
+In the example below, we see that the whole chromosome 3 is split into its respective 2794 genes.

 ```r
 > grl_test <- split(gtf_test, elementMetadata(gtf_test)$gene_id)